uptrace/bun-docs/docs/postgres/performance-tuning.md

 # Use smaller nap time if you have many tables.
 autovacuum_naptime = 10s

-# Ran autovacuum when 5% of rows are inserted/updated.
+# Ran autovacuum when 5% of rows are inserted/updated/deleted.
 autovacuum_vacuum_scale_factor = 0.05
+autovacuum_vacuum_insert_scale_factor = 0.05
 ```

 You can also run less autovacuum workers but give each of them more memory: